guidone/node-red-contrib-chatbot/README.md

 * **authorized** - boolean, whether the user is authorized or not
 * **transport** - the current transport, could be *telegram*, *facebook*, *slack*
 * **message** - the current message from the user in string format

+## Changelog
+- **0.5.2** - Breaking changes: moved the tracking option to the sender node, this will break previous flows where the tracking output was in the message node.
+If errors on saving the flow occurs after the upgrade, export the whole flow and import it again.
+Added debug node.

 ## Roadmap
 * Slack Sender & Receiver